THE

 These pressures aren’t isolated — they compound one another.
 Without systemic change and scalable restoration, coral reefs will not survive the century.

-What’s Going Wrong With Current Restoration Efforts?
+What’s Going Wrong With Current Restoration Efforts

 In addition, most restoration efforts lack independent verification.
 Without transparency, resources can be misused, progress overstated, or results fabricated — a problem that fuels greenwashing and undermines public trust.
 A verifiable system ensures that real impact is measured, corruption is prevented, and funding is used with integrity.
 Only with trusted data can we scale restoration responsibly and credibly.